Find Affordable College Courses

 3 Yearly Graduations

 The 10th most popular school in the country for dispute resolution majors who are seeking their graduate certificate is University of Wisconsin - Milwaukee.
-The average in-state tuition for full-time undergraduates is $8,091 per year, while in-state graduate students, on average, pay $10,701 per year.
-The dispute resolution program at University of Wisconsin - Milwaukee awarded 3 graduate certificates during the 2020-2021 school year.
+Roughly 24,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $8,455 per year, while in-state graduate students, on average, pay $10,701 per year.
+During the most recent year for which we have data, 3 people received their graduate certificate in dispute resolution from UWM.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #13